Civil inattention

+Passengers on public transport usually avoid treating one another as objects of attention.

 Civil inattention is the respectful recognition of a stranger in an urban public space without treating them as an object of curiosity or intent.
 Civil inattention establishes that each recognizes the other's personhood without engagement.
 For example, people passing on a street will typically glance at each other, noticing and then withdrawing their attention.
 This minimal recognition is contrasted with other interactions such as the "hate stare" of the racist or the refusal to notice a beggar.
 Civil inattention is one of Erving Goffman's most celebrated concepts in his analyses of the rituals of public conduct in everyday life.

 Civil inattention is a strategy to overcome the challenges of urban life, in particular living in close proximity to "others", all the while showing indifferences.
 Such behaviors may lead to alienation, thinking of strangers as objects.
 However, urban life also expands individual freedom.
 Rural or tribal culture is based upon a communal identity with kinship and close social ties and little or no interaction with strangers.